Intelligent and dedicated water management is vital for tree health, growth, flowering and fruit development.

 Water deeply to wet the soil a minimum of six - eight inches, preferably to 10 - 12 inches.

-Check this two to four hours after watering, or the next day, by digging down in a couple of spots to see how deep the water infiltrated.
+Check this a few hours after watering, or the next day, by digging down in a couple of spots to see how deep the water infiltrated.

-Mulch the soil surface to help retain soil moisture and maintain soil organic matter content.
+Mulch the soil surface to insulate and help with soil moisture retention and maintain soil organic matter content.
+Allow full foliar canopy growth without excessive "raising", and nearby plantings to shade the soil and lower tree trunk.

 Drip irrigation systems can keep trees alive, but are usually not enough water for trees to thrive.
 Drip is often inadequate and creates drought stress, unless installed and maintained to provide deep watering.

-Frequent shallow watering (multiple times a week), can cause root rot in susceptible trees.
+Frequent shallow watering (multiple times a week), can contribute to poor growing condtions that allows root rot in susceptible trees.
 Infrequent deep watering is preferred (once a week for water loving trees and once a month for drought tolerant trees).
 Lawn watering is too much, too frequent for trees and is incompatible for most tree plantings.
-Few species can tolerate years of turf watering, definitely not native oaks; problems occur even after 10 -20 years.

 All About "Watering Deeply"